Miliband swung around and barked out: “What! Do nothing? Don’t you see this is our big opportunity?”

 Their thoughts inevitably turned to the forthcoming General Election, now only six months away.
 Labour were now 15 points ahead in the polls, and the Party was in fantastic spirit, up and raring for the fight against a fading Cameron.

-Miliband asked the older man his advice regarding possible Cabinet appointments: “Do you think it would look like nepotism if I made Ed Chancellor…?” he mused…
+Miliband asked the older man his advice regarding possible Cabinet appointments: “Do you think it would look like nepotism if I made my brother Ed Chancellor…?” he mused…

 I wish to protest at, against and to whomsoever